LeonMrBonnie/icue-battery/README.md

 To build the project using xmake, simply run `xmake build` inside the root of the repository.
 This will create a binary you can run.

 > If there are any compilation errors e.g. due to failed linking, make sure the iCUE SDK has been properly placed.

+## Using it

+Just execute the `icue-battery.exe` in the build output folder.

+The program will open in the background, to close it just right-click the tray icon.